Spider-Man (Pavitr Prabhakar): Fictional character biography

 Pavitr Prabhakar, an Indian boy from a remote village, moves to Mumbai with the encouragement of his aunt Maya and Uncle Bhim after receiving a partial scholarship to attend Heritage International School, a prestigious academy.
 At school, he is frequently bullied for his rural background.
 His uncle urges him to endure the challenges and stay in school, believing in his potential.
 A popular girl, Meera Jain, befriends him after they bond over their shared experience of moving to the city from a small village.

 Meanwhile, a local crime lord named Nalin Oberoi uses an amulet to perform an ancient ritual, becoming possessed by a demon intent on opening a gate for other demons to invade Earth.
 While being chased by bullies, Pavitr encounters an ancient yogi who grants him the powers of a spider to combat the evil threatening the world.
 Pavitr dons the iconic Spider-Man costume and tests his new abilities, such as creating webs and clinging to walls.
 While exploring his powers, Pavitr witnesses a woman being attacked but dismisses it, thinking the police will intervene.
 Unbeknownst to him, his uncle attempts to help the woman and is fatally injured.
 Hearing his uncle's cry, Pavitr rushes to the scene, but it's too late.
 Overcome with grief, he confronts the attackers, nearly killing them before regaining control.
 He then realises that with great power comes great responsibility, and vows to use his abilities to protect others.

 Nalin Oberoi briefly reverts to human form and transforms a mild-mannered doctor into a demon with four magical tentacles (the Indian version of Doctor Octopus), sending him to kill Spider-Man as instructed by the demon voices.
 "Doc Ock" fails, and Spider-Man makes his public debut as a hero.
 However, the newspapers label him a threat.

 Oberoi kidnaps Pavitr's aunt and takes her to a refinery outside Mumbai.
 There, he betrays Doctor Octopus, blasting him into the ocean.
 Spider-Man arrives to fight Oberoi, who has also kidnapped Meera.
 Oberoi drops both Maya and Meera from the top of the refinery.
 Spider-Man dives to save his aunt but fails to rescue Meera, who is saved by Doctor Octopus.
 Pavitr reveals his identity to Meera and asks her to take his aunt to safety.

 Oberoi finally eliminates Doctor Octopus and touches Spider-Man with the amulet.
 A Venom-like creature emerges from the amulet, attempting to lure Spider-Man to the dark side.
 Pavitr remembers his uncle's words about responsibility and rejects the evil, shattering the link between Oberoi and the demons, turning Oberoi human again.
 Spider-Man throws the amulet into the ocean, and Oberoi is sent to a mental institution.

 Peace returns to Mumbai.
 Pavitr begins a romance with Meera and is seen celebrating Diwali with his aunt.
-The story concludes with a quote from the Bhagavad Gita, hinting that the Venom-Demon still lives.
+The story concludes with a quote from the Bhagavad Gita, hinting that the Venom-Demon is alive.